-It is highly effective and immunity is longlasting.
-Boosters are not required.
+Vaccination is highly effective and immunity is longlasting.
+All doses are required for protection (2 or 3 depending on age at vaccination) but boosters are not required.

 Almost all HPV infections that cause abnormal cells and cancer can be prevented by the HPV vaccine.